Lipraty/koishi-plugin-sleep-manage/readme.md

 In Koishi console WebUI or Koishi Desktop App:

-- open the `plugin market` and search for `sleep-manage`.
+- open the `Plugin Market` and search for `sleep-manage`.
-- click the `add` button of the first one.
+- click the `Add` button of the first one.
 - Congratulation!
-You have to click the `start plugin` button to start the plugin of the config page.
+You can now click the `Enable` button of the config page and voilà!

 Or in your terminal: